 According to the general Code of Studies and Examination students must be present for 70% of contact hours.
 Even with a medical certificate, the 30% limit cannot be significantly exceeded.
-If a student misses more than 30% of the contact hours the course is automatically considered to be failed (and the end-of-semester signature is denied).
+If a student misses more than 30% (4 occasions) of the contact hours the course is automatically considered to be failed (and the end-of-semester signature is denied).
 In this case, no re-takes will be possible.
-Due to the spring break, the maximum number of weeks is only 14.
+Due to the spring break, the maximum number of weeks is only 13.
 The medical certificate does not exempt students from attending classes.
+It worth noting that the reason why the exam and the first retake are included in the timetable is that students are obliged to be there.
+So, if a student does not attend these, it is considered an absence.